Keyboard shortcuts

 • Package Managers: Conan, vcpkg, Hunter, or system package managers (like apt, yum, brew) handle external library dependencies.
 Integrating these with the build system often requires manual effort.

 Cargo unifies these roles.
-It manages both the build process (invoking the Rust compiler rustc with appropriate flags) and dependency resolution in a single, integrated tool with a consistent interface across all Rust projects.
+It manages both the build process (invoking the Rust compiler rustc with appropriate flags for your crates) and dependency resolution in a single, integrated tool with a consistent interface across all Rust packages.
 This significantly simplifies project setup and maintenance compared to the fragmented C/C++ ecosystem.